ThalesLudwig/chat-moduler/README.md

 };
 ```

+The expressions should always be provided without diacritics.
 Inside the module, you are free to implement whatever logic suits best your application and return the data format desired.

 <br/>